bahrus/re-src/README.md

 </at-most-one>
 ```

-So the entire markup, that address all three points above, looks like:
+So the entire markup, that addresses all three points above, looks like:

 ```html
 <re-src></re-src>